sararsaurus/random-color-picker/README.md

 My unique tweaks include:

 - A buildout using Vite
-- Updates to the legacy React code
+- Updates to the legacy React code.
+In particular, the (React docs)[https://beta.reactjs.org/reference/react/Component] now recommend defining components as functions instead of as classes, so I migrated all of the code.